-In less than an adrenaline fueled heartbeat my eyes shot open, my head snapped back, and I let out a hair-raising scream that must have carried across miles of ocean.
+In less than an adrenaline fueled heartbeat my eyes shot open, my head snapped back, and I let out a hair-raising scream that must have carried over miles of ocean.
 This was all done as I yanked my feet from the water, or what I dearly hoped were still my feet, and not some bloody stumps.